Q6 Safe & Secure

-1. Begin this section by watching the animated video above and then one from NetSmartz.org called Broken Friendship.
+1. Begin this section by watching the animated video above and then watch Broken Friendship YouTube.
 It is about a teen who gave her best friend's password to some friends and what happened afterwards.

 Part 4: Mobile Safety and Security

-Watch this video about safety with a mobile device (tablet, iPad...) or phone and then discussl with a partner or in class.
+Watch this video about safety with a mobile device (tablet, iPad...) or phone and then discuss with a partner or in class.

 - Is it safe to put your device on a Free wifi site?

-- Have you seen something strange show up on your mobile or cell phone device?
+- Has anything strange shown up on your mobile or cell phone device?
 Did you suspect a virus?

 - What type of personal information (names, addresses, photos, videos, etc.) is stored on your mobile or cell phone device?
 If someone got it what might be a result?

 - With a partner or class, make a list of 8-10 tips to keep your mobile device safe.